 These games are deception—they are ways we bend the truth so we don’t have to be brutally honest with anyone.
 Men in our churches who do this care more about personal image than honesty.

-As church leaders we should be challenging our men to crucify their image to go deeper with their friendships.
+We should be challenging people to crucify their image to go deeper with their friendships.
 Are they willing to give and receive honest confessions?
 Are they willing to pursue brother-to-brother accountability?

-3. Good brothers are trustworthy.
-Bad brothers are gossips.
+3. Good friends are trustworthy.
+Bad friends are gossips.

-Proverbs 16:28 says, “A dishonest man spreads strife, and a whisperer separates close friends.”
+“A dishonest man spreads strife, and a whisperer separates close friends.”
+(Proverbs 16:28)

-After all we’ve said about confession, we need brothers we can depend on, brothers who will be confidential with the information we give them.
+After all we’ve said about confession, we need friends we can depend on, who will be confidential with the information we give them.

 Solomon advises here: Don’t be close friends with a gossip.
 In 1 Timothy 5:13 these people are called busybodies, people who just like to be in the know, who like to be up on what’s happening in your life, who like to talk to others about everyone else’s business.
 Some people just want to be close to you to be close to information about you.